acn-ama/angular/README.md

 The goal of this exercise is to develop a *_web application_* for **conference management and organization**.
 Application should show different pages which can include a list of *_speakers_* and/or *_talks_*.

-### What you get
-This project contains a main component: _app.component.ts_ which contains a child: _speaker-details.component.ts_ with corresponding data.

 ### Set up and run

 In your terminal execute following commands: